Radford University student charged with stabbing ‘best friend’ to death

 Radford city police rushed to a housing complex in the 1200 block of Clement Street shortly before 8 Thursday morning.
 They walked away with 21-year-old Radford University student Luisa Cutting in handcuffs.

-Inside the ground-floor apartment, they found another Radford student dead, with multiple stab wounds.
+Inside the ground-floor apartment, they found another Radford student - Alexa Cannon - dead, with multiple stab wounds.
 Police say Cutting has been charged with second degree murder.

+According to a warrant, police were dispatched to 1208 Clement St., Apartment G for what was believed to be a domestic situation.
+Dispatchers noted a woman screaming and making reference to a knife, the warrant states.

+When they arrived, they were met by a woman “covered in blood,” the warrant continues.
+The woman then turned around, placed her hands behind her back and said “arrest me.”
+When asked why, she said, “I killed her.”
+The woman later identified herself as Luisa Cutting, who shared the home with Cannon.

 It’s a crime that shocked friends and neighbors alike.